YottaDB/YDBDoc/ProgGuide/isv.rst

 | $TEXT                                 | None                                    |                               | X                              |                               |
 +---------------------------------------+-----------------------------------------+-------------------------------+--------------------------------+-------------------------------+

-If ZPRINT or $TEXT() require a source module for a routine that is not in the current image, YottaDB/GT.M first performs an auto-ZLINK with a matching search.
+If ZPRINT or $TEXT() require a source module for a routine that is not in the current image, YottaDB first performs an auto-ZLINK with a matching search.

 ZPRINT or $TEXT locate the source module using a file specification for the source file located in the object module.
-If YottaDB/GT.M finds the source module in the directory where it was when it was compiled, the run-time system does not use $ZROUTINES.
-If YottaDB/GT.M cannot find the source file in the indicated location, the run-time system uses $ZROUTINES.
+If YottaDB finds the source module in the directory where it was when it was compiled, the run-time system does not use $ZROUTINES.
+If YottaDB cannot find the source file in the indicated location, the run-time system uses $ZROUTINES.

 ++++++++++++++++++++++++++++++++
 $ZROUTINES Search Examples